AmigoDheena/Amigo-Performance/readme.txt

 4. Iframe Lazyload

      Mostly iFrames are load data from an external site, so its contain lot of resources form external sites, we are unable to control that resources but we can prevent by lazyloading iFrame.

+5. Dequeue JS

+     In this option you can remove unwanterd JS file from Front Page

+6. Dequeue JS

+     In this option you can remove unwanterd CSS file from Front Page

 == Installation ==